FrankTCA/MarketingWebsite/content/en/post/hours.md

 ---
-title: "Deja Brew"
+title: "Deja Brew Hours"
 description: "Coffee and Sandwich Shop in Southie"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
-url: "/"
+url: "/hours"
 cascade:
-  featured_image: '/images/platter-hero.jpg'
+featured_image: '/images/db-front.png'
 ---
-# Deja Brew

 Come visit us in Southie!